JeremyTallant/python-api-challenge/README.md

 # Import citipy to determine the cities based on latitude and longitude
 from citipy import citipy
 ```
-Begin by configuring your Jupyter Notebook to display high-quality SVG format plots.
+Begin by configuring the Jupyter Notebook to display high-quality SVG format plots.
 Then, import essential libraries: `matplotlib.pyplot` for plotting graphs, `pandas` for data handling, `numpy` for numerical calculations, and `requests` for API calls.
 For statistical analysis, include `linregress` from `scipy.stats`.
-Lastly, import your OpenWeatherMap API key from an external file for secure API access and use `citipy` to identify cities based on latitude and longitude.
+Lastly, import a OpenWeatherMap API key from an external file for secure API access and use `citipy` to identify cities based on latitude and longitude.
 #### Generating Random City Coordinates
 ```python
 # Empty list for holding the latitude and longitude combinations